 VALLEY STREAM ELECTRICAL AND CONSTRUCTION SERVICES, Valley Stream, NY

-Brought on board to oversee worksites and scheduling of personnel.
+Brought on board to oversee the worksites and scheduling of personnel.
 Perform direct installation of wiring and electrical appliances at new construction sites.
 Communicate closely with clients, project managers, and team members to identify and resolve issues and convey statuses.

 - Work with multiple construction teams to develop original blueprints of electrical wiring for new construction sites.

 - Assist in interviewing and hiring new employees.

 Assisted electricians with installation and repairs of heaters, boilers, and wiring at both residential and commercial construction sites.